What is the Danish Krone (DKK)?

 - Coins have been produced in Denmark for more than 15 centuries.

 - Over the years, the krone has been variously pegged to gold, to the British pound, and currently, to the euro.

 The History of Money in Denmark

 The production and use of coins in Denmark go back many centuries.
 Organized coin minting was going on in Denmark as far back as the 10th century.
-The earliest official Danish coins were based on the Carolingian silver standard, a basis for silver currency that was created in France during the time of Charlemagne to replace gold coinage of the Roman Empire.
+The earliest official Danish coins were based on the Carolingian silver standard, a basis for silver currency that was created in France during the time of Charlemagne to replace the gold coinage of the Roman Empire.
 The silver-based monetary system of pennies, shillings, and pounds eventually served as the basis for Great Britain’s British pound sterling.

 Unfortunately, Danish kings followed the practices of many other rulers, enriching themselves by periodically debasing their currency by reducing the actual amount of silver present in minted coins.
 It led to multiple remonetizations, creating new currencies to try to restore public trust in the nation’s money.
 One of such events was the creation of the current Danish krone in 1875.